In Portland, Burundian immigrants protest presidential adviser’s visit

 Dushimire, a community organizer who works as a caregiver at Goodwill Industries of Northern New England, came to the United States in 2010.
 He said any Burundian living in the United States came here to escape people like Nyamitwe.
 Dushimire said he and other Maine Burundians feel unsafe with Nyamitwe in their midst and they want his visa canceled.

-The only reason Maine Burundians offer to explain why Nyamitwe’s family would be seeking asylum in Maine, where most Burundians despise them, is that the situation in Burundi is out of control, said Wagner.
+The only reason Maine Burundians offer to explain why Nyamitwe’s family would be seeking asylum in Maine, where most Burundians despise them, is that the situation in Burundi is out of control, Wagner said.

-“He may have some issues with the system in Burundi,” Dushimire said of Nyamitwe.
+“He may have some issues with the system in Burundi,” Dushimire said.

-Nyamitwe said in an email after the protest that he is in the Portland area trying to persuade his wife, who has been terrified since the assassination attempt on him, to come back to Burundi.
+Nyamitwe said in an email after the protest that he is in the Portland area trying to persuade his wife, who has been terrified since the assassination attempt, to come back to Burundi.

 “I am here on visit to try to convince my wife to go back home but she still refuses.
 In fact, she is still in shock, and is afraid for her life because those who tried to murder me could take revenge on her,” he wrote.
 “Those who claim that she is not welcome are those individuals who lied claiming that there was a GENOCIDE going on in Burundi.
 They are now exposed as the arguments used in their asylum applications are dwindling down one by one because they are baseless and packaged in lies.”

-The State Department on Saturday said it could not confirm Nyamitwe’s visit to the United States and referred questions to Burundi embassy in Washington.
+The State Department on Saturday said it could not confirm Nyamitwe’s visit to the United States and referred questions to the Burundi embassy in Washington.
 It was closed Saturday and unavailable to confirm his status in the U.S.